-According to the SNHR's Victim Documentation team, the massacres documented this month resulted in the deaths of 16 civilians, including two children (one male and one female) and four women (adult female).
-This means that 38 percent of all the victims were women and children, a very high proportion, and a clear indication that civilian residents were specifically targeted in most of these massacres.
+According to the SNHR's Victim Documentation team, the massacres documented this month resulted in the deaths of 94 civilians, including 36 children (27 males and nine females) and 16 women (adult female).
+This means that 56 percent of all the victims were women and children, a very high proportion, and a clear indication that civilian residents were specifically targeted in most of these massacres.